Aquatic Veterinarian Career Profile

 Aquatic veterinarians are practitioners that specialize in the health management of marine animals.

-Aquatic veterinarians are licensed animal health professionals that are qualified to diagnose and treat a wide variety of marine species which can include fish, marine mammals, sea turtles, and other wildlife.
+They're licensed animal health professionals who are qualified to diagnose and treat a wide variety of marine species which can include fish, marine mammals, sea turtles, and other wildlife.

 It is common for aquatic veterinarians to work a five to six day week with additional “on call” hours being a possibility depending on the specific nature of their practice.
 Work may involve working with animals in large tanks which may be outdoors, exposing the vet to varying temperatures and weather conditions.
 Many aquatic vets have scuba certification and strong swimming skills that allow them to observe and assist animals in their habitats.
 They may also work with animals in shallow treatment pools and tanks with the assistance of trainers, keepers, or other personnel.